Zhang-Feiran/ERiSS/content/unit_1/chapter_1_1/ordinary_human_inquiry.md

 ---

 ## Learning Objectives
-Through different learning experiences such as case studies and collaborative story-telling, learners will investigate the *motivations*, *methods*, and *impacts* of ordinary human inquiry, and work on their **social** and **communication** skills.
+Through different learning experiences such as case studies and individual story-telling, learners will investigate the *motivations*, *methods*, and *impacts* of ordinary human inquiry, and work on their **social** and **communication** skills.

 ---